latex3/latex3/l3packages/README.markdown

 packages are build on LaTeX2e conventions at the interface level, and so may not migrate in the current form to a stand-alone LaTeX3 format.

-All of the material in the collection require expl3.
-The packages may also depend upon one another.
+All of the material in the collection requires the LaTeX3 base layer package [l3kernel](http://ctan.org/pkg/l3kernel).
+The two packages must be installed in matching versions: if you update l3packages, make sure that l3kernel is updated at the same time.

 Currently included in the CTAN release of l3packages are the following
 bundles: